 When taking tinctures it's best to dilute in water or juice.
 One “dropperful” equals about 25-30 drops (when you squeeze the rubber bulb, the dropper fills about halfway up).

 Using these folk method techniques, making medicine the Wise Woman way is easy and fun!
 When deciding which method to use, consider what constituents you want to extract and what use you have in mind.
 For drawing out nutrients and minerals, infusions are the way to go.
-For fast acting medicinals to stock your medicine cabinet, alcohol based tinctures are my first choice.
-I encourage you to take look around outside–in your yard, garden, or along the paths you walk–to see which common abundant herbs are making themselves known to you, ready to support your thriving.
+For fast-acting medicinals to stock your medicine cabinet, alcohol-based tinctures are my first choice.
+I encourage you to take a look around outside–in your yard, garden, or along the paths you walk–to see which common abundant herbs are making themselves known to you, ready to support your thriving.

 Corinna Wood, seasoned teacher and mentor along the wise woman path–from herbs to self love